 Apart from the various layers and their interaction, the social context of the materials and the networks behind them are equally important.
 The roses received as a gift, collected over the years are significantly linked to a specific gesture, connecting the seemingly abstract looking works to questions of gender.

-In the frame of the Kunst am Stern residency, I expanded my work ‘natures’ in a performative way, by thinking of the relationship between landscape and subjectivity.
+2021 expanding the body of work ‘natures’ in a performative way, by thinking of the relationship between landscape and subjectivity.
 For opening up this body of work, I am including the performative aspects of the body, its relation to the environment and access its possibilities of becoming the ‘brush’ itself.
 As such, ‘imaginary landscapes’ are formed.